Glossary of Building Terms

-Base boards: A wood or rubber trim strip along the base of the wall extending above the floor.
+Base boards: Wood or rubber trim strip along the base of the wall extending above the floor.

 Basin wrench: A special long-handled wrench for working on faucets mounted behind sinks and lavatories.

-Basket strainer: A larger diameter kitchen sink stopper made of slotted metal to prevent clogging material from entering the drain.
+Basket strainer: Larger diameter kitchen sink stopper made of slotted metal to prevent clogging material from entering the drain.